maxx/alexa-nyc-mta/README.md

 Alexa, ask subway about all lines

+Soon:

+(Currently, alexa cannot reconize letters - only words.. so might have to do some lexical analysis on things e.g. "for" -> 4.)

 Alexa, ask subway to get status of [the] 7 line

 Alexa, ask subway to get status of [the] A C E lines